 Indigo understands this discipline and has the nimbleness and creativity to help proactively identify viral opportunities and keep the lights on long enough to make these productions successful.

-We also understand the importance of distribution and monetization of these kind of productions and will help you maximize the brand lift and audience acquisition for your company, product, or cause.
+We also understand the importance of distribution and monetization of these kinds of productions and will help you maximize the brand lift and audience acquisition for your company, product, or cause.

 Looking to gain millions of viewers for your video in just weeks?
 Indigo can help you create viral content that drives buzz and causes a stir.
 To see one of our previous projects you can find it on YouTube.